amshekar/ux-meetup/README.md

 [**Live Demo**](https://satellizer-sahat.rhcloud.com)

+Clone the application
+Run the mongo server with mongod command
+Navigate to server folder run the node server.js browse the application

 ---

 **Satellizer** is a simple to use, end-to-end, token-based authentication module for [AngularJS](http://angularjs.org) with built-in support for Google, Facebook,